Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_03_pl_kernels/README.md

 ### Step 3: Compile HLS PL Kernels
-Following is an example of how the `mm2s_mp` kernel is compiled.
+Following is an example of how the `mm2s_mp` kernel compiles.
 ```
 v++ -c                                                                 \
     -t hw                                                              \